 This information is for internal INI use and is not tied to processing of the Certificate of Eligibility (I-20/DS-2019) which is managed by the Office of International Education (OIE), therefore; financial documents should not be uploaded or sent to the INI office.

 Tuition for INI programs is set in the spring by the College of Engineering.
 Please see the tuition page for fees assessed for the current class.

 How much financial assistance can I expect?

-The majority of students find funding either through family, personal loans, government programs, or educational funding organizations.
-U.S. citizens admitted to our security programs have several unique full scholarship opportunities funded by the U.S. government under the Scholarship for Service program and the Information Assurance Scholarship Program.
+U.S. citizens admitted to our security programs have several unique full scholarship opportunities funded by the U.S. government under the Scholarship for Service program and the Department of Defense Cyber Scholarship Program.